 About the Competition

-The "Bolko von Hochberg" International Lied Competition is a competition for singers and pianists (duos) in the field of classical art song.
-Talented musicians have the opportunity to demonstrate their skills and compete with like-minded musicians from all over the world.
-Participants are offered a unique platform to present their song repertoire to a jury of experts and receive valuable feedback.
+The "Bolko von Hochberg" International Song Competition is a competition for singers and pianists (duos) in the field of classical art song.
+Talented musicians have the opportunity to showcase their talent and compete with like-minded individuals from all over the world.
+Participants are offered a unique platform to present their song repertoire to a panel of experts and receive valuable feedback.

 The age limit for singers is 40 years; there is no age limit for pianists.